-Table~\ref{tab:result} shows our results, with $\dagger$ indicating our reproduction, which shows similar results to the baseline.
-For 3D Event Point Cloud input, the baseline uses three different point cloud backbones (PointNet, DGCNN, and Point Transformer).
-We integrate our method into all three backbones, consistently improving their performance: PointNet reduces 2D and 3D MPJPE by about 3.4\% and 3.6\%, DGCNN achieves the largest improvement (5.3\% and 6.1\%), and Point Transformer improves by roughly 2.9\% in both metrics.
-Notably, our DGCNN surpasses the baseline Point Transformer while having a simpler architecture and lower computational cost.
 We also evaluated the real-time performance on samples of 7,500 events (about 0.13 s each) with a batch size of 1.
 PointNet and DGCNN achieve latencies of 1.89 ms and 3.73 ms, satisfying the requirement for real-time inference.
-Table~\ref{tab:complexity} indicates the comparison of computational cost with frame-based methods, we follow the method \cite{[simple]}, where the Pose-ResNet18 and Pose-ResNet50 models take a constant number (7500) of event frames as input.
+Table~\ref{tab:complexity} indicates the comparison of computational cost with frame-based methods, we follow the method \cite{[simple]}, where the Po se-ResNet18 and Pose-ResNet50 models take a constant number (7500) of event frames as input.
 In contrast, our point cloud-based models use fewer parameters and MACs, effectively reducing computational complexity.

 Fig.~\ref{fig:result} presents the visualization results.
 The figure shows challenges such as leg motion blur and unclear edges in static regions where no events are triggered.
 Our method produces predictions that better match the ground-truth skeleton and achieves lower MPJPE than the baseline.
 By explicitly modeling spatiotemporal properties through cross-slice dependencies, our method effectively resolves pose ambiguity in static or low-event scenarios, achieving a superior balance between accuracy and latency.

 To further illustrate the advantages of the proposed method, Fig.~\ref{fig:DGCNN} provides qualitative comparisons using the DGCNN backbone.
 In the cases shown in (a) and (b), the subject’s left hand moves rapidly, producing sparse and discontinuous event patterns.
 The baseline model struggles to accurately localize the hand joint, while our method is able to track the motion more reliably and generate predictions that better match the ground truth.
 In (c), the subject remains relatively static, resulting in fewer triggered events.
 Even under such low-event conditions, our method still produces more accurate pose predictions, demonstrating its robustness in scenarios with limited event information.

 We also present qualitative comparisons on the Event-Human3.6M dataset.
 As shown in Fig.~\ref{fig:h36m}, the predicted skeletons produced by our method align more closely with the ground-truth poses than the baseline across different motion scenarios.
 This result indicates that the proposed module can maintain reliable pose estimation performance under diverse event patterns, further demonstrating the effectiveness and robustness of our approach across different datasets.